IBM-AIBootcamps/CZ-techXchange/wxai_agent_lab/readme.md

     ![image](./images/agentlab-6.png)

 **Note** that your agent is translating your query into a python calculation that he then performs to answer your question.

+3. You can try to deploy and test the agent.

 ## Conclusion